Biography of Alan Hale

 Following the Uranus encounter Alan Hale left JPL and returned to New Mexico, enrolling in the Astronomy department at New Mexico State University in Las Cruces.
 He earned his Master's Degree in 1989 and his Ph.D. in 1992 with a thesis entitled "Orbital Coplanarity in Solar-Type Binary Systems: Implications for Planetary System Formation and Detection" (which was published in the January 1994 issue of the Astronomical Journal), and which has since become one of the seminal papers in early exoplanet research, with almost 200 citations to date.
 Upon earning his doctorate he initially worked at The Space Center (now the New Mexico Museum of Space History) in Alamogordo, New Mexico as its Staff Astronomer and Outreach Education Coordinator, and in 1993 he founded the Southwest Institute for Space Research (now the Earthrise Institute).
-Presently, in addition to his Earthrise-related activities he teaches on-line classes in introductory astronomy and graduate-level classes in space policy and orbital dynamics in the Space Studies program of the American Public University System and as an adjunct faculty member of the New Mexico Museum of Space History develops and teaches several of their astronomy-related educational activities.
+Presently, in addition to his Earthrise-related activities he teaches on-line classes in introductory astronomy and graduate-level classes in space policy and orbital dynamics in the Space Studies program of the American Public University System, and as an adjunct faculty member of the New Mexico Museum of Space History he develops and teaches several of their astronomy-related educational activities.